umamahesh33/e-wallet-application/README.md

 6 WalletService is used to check balance, user_wallet_info<br>
 7 TransactionService is used to send and add money(for all type of transactions_info also like history of transactions)<br>
 8 NotificationService is used to send mails to confirm mailId, To send transaction details.<br>
-9 Security is implemented by spring-security
+9 Security is implemented by spring-security<br>
 10 Redis used for caching userdata and used for furtherly whenever needed, during login, needs to send userdata to otherservices.

 ## Setup